IBM/Dataset-Epidemiologic-Investigation-COVID19/README.md

 ## Data Format

-All the data (train, validation, test) are in json format.
+All the data (train, validation, test) in the folder `ECR-COVID-19` are in json format.
 For each line of the data, it's a case report with following json keys:
 (1) doc_id : the ID of current document
 (2) text: the original plain text of the case report